2026 Hungarian parliamentary election: 2022 election

-On 3 April 2022, with 54.13% of the popular vote, Fidesz–KDNP received the highest vote share by any party or alliance since 1990 and won two-thirds of the seats for the fourth time.
-The United for Hungary alliance suffered a massive defeat and was shortly after dissolved, its members sat in separate political groups in the National Assembly.
-From other minor parties, only Our Homeland Movement reached the threshold for entry, while the Hungarian Two Tailed Dog Party did not.
+On 3 April 2022, with 54.13% of the popular vote, Fidesz–KDNP received the highest vote share by any party or alliance since 1990.
+It won two-thirds of the seats for the fourth time.
+The United for Hungary alliance suffered a heavy defeat and was shortly after dissolved; its members sat in separate political groups in the National Assembly.
+From other minor parties, only Our Homeland Movement reached the threshold for entry, while Hungarian Two-Tailed Dog Party, Solution Movement, and Party of Normal Life did not.
+The European Parliament views Hungary as a "hybrid regime of electoral autocracy" since 2022 and considers Hungary according to Article 7.1 of the Treaty on European Union in clear risk of a serious breach of the Treaty on European Union.
+In January 2024, a majority of MEPs voted for a resolution demanding that the Council of the European Union consider that Hungary be stripped of its EU voting rights under Article 7 of the Treaty.